maxi-blocks/maxi-blocks/readme.txt

 == Design features ==

-Craft responsive, visually appealing websites with user-friendly editing tool:
+Craft responsive, visually appealing websites with a user-friendly editing tool:

 - **Responsive design:** Ensure your website looks great on all devices.